Ivanclj/msia423-final-project/src/README.md

 1) cd path_to_repo/src
 2) python models.py --RDS -> this will create a db on RDS
 ```
-Note: check if table is created successfully in logfile
+Note: check if table is created successfully in logfile_db.log